Nebula Genomics DNA Report for Migraines

 Epidemiology (Part 3 of Are migraines genetic?)

 Migraines are a very common and often debilitating condition.
-In 2018, the Centers for Disease Control and Prevention (CDC) reported that migraines affect 15.3% of American adults when surveyed over a span of 3 months.
+In 2018, the Centers for Disease Control and Prevention (CDC) reported that migraines affect 15.3% of American adults when they were asked about occurrences in the previous 3 months.
 It is a major cause of disability and accounts for things like physical impairment and reduced productivity at work or school.

-In 2019, researchers at Albert Einstein College of Medicine estimated that 12% of the US population get episodic forms of the condition while 1-2% of the global population suffer from chronic migraines.
-These are headaches that occur for at least two weeks out of the month, with a majority being migraines.
+In 2019, researchers at Albert Einstein College of Medicine estimated that 12% of the US population gets episodic migraines while 1-2% of the global population suffers from chronic migraines.
+These are headaches that occur for at least two weeks out of the month, with the majority being migraines.
 The condition is associated with heart disease, psychiatric disease, and sleep disorders.

 Symptoms (Part 4 of Are migraines genetic?)